About Ubbink Book & Paper Conservation

 Kyla Ubbink – Owner/Accredited Archival Conservator

 Starting as an intern at the Library and Archives Canada, and continuing as a contract conservator, Kyla Ubbink attended numerous workshops, carried out conservation treatments with their extremely knowledgeable staff, and had opportunities to co-author an article for the CAC Annual Journal and aid in the development of a collapsible book mount for travelling exhibits.
 In 2005, Kyla Ubbink went into private practice full time providing services for various national and local institutions, as well as collectors, genealogists and antiquarian merchants.
-Kyla Ubbink has worked on such notable pieces as unique WWII telegrams warning of the attack of Pearl Harbour, first edition Audubon prints, original works of art by Andy Warhol, Sussanna Moodie, Pablo Picasso, Clarence Gagnon, and many rare maps, prints, and posters.
+Kyla Ubbink has worked on such notable pieces as unique WWII telegrams warning of the attack of Pearl Harbour, first edition Audubon prints, first edition prints by Albrecht Druer, original works of art by Andy Warhol, Sussanna Moodie, Pablo Picasso, Clarence Gagnon, Jules Lessore, as well as, many rare maps, books, prints, and posters.

-Kyla Ubbink has served on the executive board of the Canadian Association for Conservation, taught “Preservation: Principles and Practices” for Algonquin College’s Archives and Records Management program for five years, has published articles on preserving family archival materials, given lectures at conferences and provided workshops for a plethora of community groups and institutions.
+Kyla Ubbink has served on the executive board of the Canadian Association for Conservation, teaches “Preservation: Principles and Practices” for Algonquin College’s Archives and Records Management program, has published articles on preserving family archival materials and conservation techniques, given lectures at conferences and provided workshops for a plethora of community groups and institutions.